Back

 1) All systems

 The #1 tenet for Next-Gen IGA is that it must protect all enterprise systems where access is a concern.
-In other words, it must connect to cloud services, on-prem, SaaS apps, and data lakes.
+In other words, it must connect to cloud services, on-prem, SaaS apps, legacy applications, custom applications, and more.
 The logic is simple: one cannot prevent policy violations if only watching a subset of systems.
 From provisioning to access reviews, all systems must be covered, delivering a single pane of glass for governance.

 2) All identities

-The word “identity” is often associated with human identities (employees and contractors).
+The word “identity” is often associated with human identities (employees, contingent workers, and partners).
 But for many organizations, there are now more non-human identities like service accounts, machine identities, and IOT devices.
 However, for a traditional IGA tool, these non-human identities live in the shadows.
 Since service accounts usually have elevated privilege, it is essential that any governance program include them.

 Another class of identity missed by traditional IGA is local users.
 When employees in an organization adopt a SaaS app, they may not always control access through an SSO platform like Okta.
 It’s common for employees to create user accounts directly in those SaaS apps.
 An IGA tool looking at the groups and roles assigned to employees will miss these local user accounts.
 Sometimes, the local accounts are even admin accounts, with elevated privileges.
 These are especially dangerous, as they may not get terminated properly when the employee leaves the company.